-A wide variety of watercraft ply the waters of Lake Powell.
-All kinds of power boats can be found on the water, of course, often taking advantage of the endless opportunities for camping on the shoreline of Lake Powell, as well as fishing (see our Fishing Guide), water skiing, and tubing in the lake.
+A wide variety of watercraft enjoy the waters of Lake Powell.
+All kinds of power boats can be found on the water, of course, often taking advantage of the endless opportunities for camping on the shoreline of Lake Powell, as well as fishing (see our Fishing Guide), water skiing and tubing in the lake.
 Houseboating is very popular, allowing for multi-day excursions with a hint of luxury.
-Personal Watercraft (PWC) are also popular, but remember, children ages 12–17 who wish to operate a PWC in Utah must take a certification course in order to do so.
+Personal watercraft (PWC) are also popular, but remember, children ages 12–17 who wish to operate a PWC in Utah must take a certification course in order to do so.

 But it’s not only the powerboats that have access to Lake Powell — sailboats and kayaks are popular as well, especially from the Bullfrog Marina, which is the closest way to the water from Salt Lake City.
 Another option is to sign up for a boat tour.
 Regardless of your circumstance, a boating vacation on Lake Powell in Glen Canyon National Recreation Area will supply memories to last a lifetime.
 This guide provides you with some of the basic information needed to plan a boat excursion on Lake Powell, and also points you in the direction of valuable online resources that can offer additional help.

 Lake Powell Marinas

 The National Park Service has boat launches and ranger offices at most of the marinas on Lake Powell.
 It’s always a good idea to check with the rangers on current lake levels, primitive camping options and to get advice and information on your boating plans.
 It’s also a good idea to visit the boating page of the Glen Canyon National Recreation Area website for the most current information.